- 315g gluten-free flour

 - In a large bowl, combine the flour, starch, baking powder, baking soda, xanthan gum, cinnamon and salt.

 - Heat the butter in a small saucepan over a medium heat, stirring occasionally, until the butter turns a nut brown colour, then remove from heat and set aside.

 - In a large bowl, combine the maple syrup, buttermilk and eggs, then stir in the browned butter.

 - Add wet ingredients to the dry and stir until just combined.
 Then stir in the walnuts.

-- Pour into a well-greased 9×5-inch loaf pan and bake for 55-60 minutes until risen and a toothpick in the middle comes out clean.
+- Pour into a well-greased 9×5-inch loaf pan and bake for 55-60 minutes until risen.

 - For extra indulgence, spread the bread with delicious maple butter.

 This maple walnut loaf recipe is perfect for an after-dinner cheeseboard or with preserves for breakfast, with the pure Canadian maple syrup giving the bread a gentle lift.

 The Quebec Maple Syrup Producers are not in any way responsible for the identification or presence of allergens in recipes or for the classification of any recipe as vegetarian or vegan.

 Hundreds of Delicious Recipes